-HE last of the fishing-boats were ready to sail; the season was over.
+IX THE last of the fishing-boats are ready to sail; the season is over.
 But the sea was still rich; herring were sighted along the coast, and prices fell.
-Trader Mack had bought up what fish he could get, and none had heard of any stoppage in his payments; only he had asked the last boat to wait while he telegraphed south for money.
+Trader Mack had bought up what fish he could get, and none had heard of any stoppage in his payments; only the last boat he had asked to wait while he telegraphed south for money.
 But at that folk had begun whispering at once.
-Mack was in difficulties. . .
+Mack was in difficulties. . . .
 Aha!
 But Trader Mack was as all-powerful as ever.
 In the thick of all his other business he had promised the Vicarage people a bakery.
 Good!
 The bakery was getting on, the workmen had arrived, and the foundation was already laid.
-The pastor's wife found it a real pleasure to go and watch her bakery growing up.
-But now the actual construction was to begin, and this was a matter for other workmen; they had been telegraphed for too, said Mack.

-Meantime, however, the baker at the Sheriff's place had pulled himself together.
-What a letter from the pastor had failed to accomplish was effected by Mack with his new foundation.
+Fruen found it a real pleasure to go and watch her bakery growing up.
+But now the building-work was to commence, and this was a matter for other workmen; they had been telegraphed for too, said Mack.
+Meantime, however, the baker at the Lensmandsgaard had pulled himself together.
+What a letter from the priest had failed to accomplish, was effected by Mack with his foundation.
 "If it's bread they want, why, they shall have it," said the baker.
 But everyone understood that the poor man was only writhing helplessly; he would be crushed now, crushed by Mack.

-Rolandsen sat in his room signing a curious announcement.
-He read it over again and again, and approved it.
-Then he put it into his pocket, took his hat, and went out.
+Rolandsen sits in his room drawing up a curious announcement, with his signature.
+He reads it over again and again, and approves it.
+Then he puts it in his pocket, takes his hat, and goes out.
 He took the road down to Mack's office at the factory.
 Rolandsen had been expecting Jomfru van Loos to go away, but she had not gone; her mistress had not dismissed her at all.
-Rolandsen had been out in his reckoning when he hoped that the lady would do him favours.
+Rolandsen had been out in his reckoning when he hoped that Fruen would do him favours.
 He came to his reasonable senses again, and thought to himself, Let's keep to earth now; we haven't made such an impression after all, it seems.

-On the other hand, he had received a letter of serious and chastening content from the pastor himself.
-Rolandsen did not attempt to hide the fact that this thing had happened to him; he told everybody, high and low, about it.
-It was no more than he deserved, he said, and it had done him good; no pastor had ever troubled about him before since his confirmation.
-Rolandsen would even venture to say that the pastor ought to send many such letters out among his flock, to the better comfort and guidance of all.

-But no one could see from Rolandsen's manner that he had been in any way rejoiced or comforted of late; on the contrary, he appeared more moody than ever, and seemed to be occupied with some particular thought.
+On the other hand, he had received a letter of serious and chastening content from the priest himself.
+Rolandsen did not attempt to hide the fact that this thing had happened to him; he told the matter to all, to high and low.
+It was no more than he deserved, he said, and it had done him good; no priest had ever troubled about him before since his confirmation.
+Rolandsen would even venture to say that the priest ought to send many such letters out among his flock, to the better comfort and guidance of all.
+But no one could see from Rolandsen's manner that he had been any way rejoiced or comforted of late; on the contrary, he appeared more thoughtful than ever, and seemed to be occupied with some particular thought.
 Shall I, or shall I not? he might be heard to murmur.
 And now, this morning, when his former betrothed, Jomfru van Loos, had lain in wait for him and plagued the life out of him again with that ridiculous business of the serenade, he had left her with the significant words, "I'll do it!"

-Rolandsen walked into Mack's office and gave greeting.
-He was perfectly sober.
-The Macks, father and son, were standing, each at one side of the desk, writing.
-Old Mack offered him a chair, but Rolandsen did not take it.
-He said:

-"I only came in to say it was me that broke in and took the money."

-Father and son stared at him.
+Rolandsen walks into Mack's office and gives greeting.
+He is perfectly sober.
+The Macks, father and son, are standing, each at one side of the desk, writing.
+Old Mack offers him a chair, but Rolandsen does not sit.
+He says: "I only came in to say it was me that broke in and took the money."
+Father and son stare at him.